Yandex Cloud

 Note

-When you create an instance in Managed Service for GitLab, it automatically generates an SSL certificate.
-No additional configuration for using HTTPS is required.
+When you create an instance in Managed Service for GitLab, the system automatically generates an SSL certificate.
+Using HTTPS requires no advanced setup.

-Set up a working environmentSet up a working environment
+Set up the runtime environmentSet up the runtime environment

-1. Activate the Managed Service for GitLab instance:
+1. Activate your Managed Service for GitLab instance:

 1. Follow the link you received in your administrator mailbox after creating the instance.